-More and more European and North American retirees are moving to countries of the Global South.
-Reasons could be lower living costs, a more pleasant climate, but also access to individual, affordable care.
-At the same time, the retirees themselves take care of their new environment with various activities, for example by taking in street dogs, helping to beautify their neighbourhood or collecting donations for other pensioners in need.
-Two differently structured ‘elderscapes’ in the Dominican Republic are in the centre of interest of this dissertation project.
+More and more European and North American retirees are moving to countries in the Global South.
+Two differently structured sites in the Dominican Republic’s ‘elderscape’ are in the center of interest of this dissertation project.
+Here, Canadian, US-American and European retirees move to for finding lower living costs, a more pleasant climate, but also access to individual, affordable elderly care.
+At the same time, the retirees themselves take care of their new environment with various activities, for example, by taking in street dogs, helping to beautify their neighborhood or collecting donations for other pensioners in need.

-With this project I am pursuing three main goals.
+I am pursuing three main goals in this project.
 Firstly, I investigate the identifications, motives and needs of retired migrants in this Caribbean country.
 What are the life stories behind the migration decisions?
 Which relationship arrangements and changes influence and accompany the move to the Dominican Republic?
-How do retirees organise their social and material provision in the event of a need for care?
+In which way do these reflect different conditions in the respective countries of origin?
+How do retirees organize their social and material provision in the event of a need for hands-on care?

-Secondly, I look at the transformation of local and migrant concepts of ageing and different care practices.
-I ask which ideal images of old age are communicated and which variants are lived.
-Local, Dominican and, if relevant, class-dependent characteristics should also be considered.
-Which changes do the migrants introduce into Dominican life worlds and how are these changes reflected on by the Dominican population?
+Secondly, I look at the transformation of local and migrant concepts of ageing and different types of care practices.
+I ask which ideal images of old age are imagined and communicated as well as in which way these correspond or contrast with the elderly’s experiences.
+Local, Dominican and, if relevant, class- or race-dependent characteristics of these perceptions will also be considered.
+Furthermore, this project will shed light on the changes introduced by retirees into Dominican life worlds and on the perceptions of these changes by the Dominican population?